Meet Machinist Dave Eckerasmith

 Dave takes pride in those challenges.
 It’s one of the things he loves about his craft.
 There’s a satisfaction that comes with tackling something that he hasn’t tried making before, finding a way to lap that dimension in that size and how to check it.

 “Being able to figure it out and create a good part out of it, knowing that there aren’t too many people or shops out there that can actually do, that’s kind of satisfying.
-That your part of a select few,” Dave says. “… They’ll give us a dimension that they want held at a certain length and we’ll hold it within millionths for whatever classification of tolerance they would like.”
+That your part of a select few,” Dave says. “… They’ll give us a dimension that they want to be held at a certain length and we’ll hold it within millionths for whatever classification of tolerance they would like.”

 Outside of the shop, Dave likes hunting, fishing, looking for mushrooms and walking through the woods when he has the time.
 He lives in the Bridgeport area with his wife, son, two stepsons, four Maltese dogs and one big black Lab who lets the Maltese contingent boss him around.
 (He’s a good boy who has figured out the challenge of keeping the canine peace.)